 Overview of the context

 There is consensus in the literature that spending time in nature is beneficial to people’s physical and psychological health, as well as contributing to the conservation of the environment (Dopko, Capaldi, & Zelenski, 2019; Hartig, Mitchell, De Vries, & Frumkin, 2014).
 However, contact with nature has become less and less, particularly for children (Soga & Gaston, 2016).
 In recent years, this has brought about international interest in connecting and reconnecting people, and especially children (up to age 10) and young people (11-18), with nature (e.g. Charles et al., 2018), to counteract the growing disconnect between children and nature, which has been termed the “nature-deficit disorder” (Louv 2006, 2010).
 The terminology, although increasingly prevalent, can be challenged for highlighting a separation between people and the rest of nature and that this should be considered in environmental education (Fletcher, 2017).
 Imai and colleagues’ (2018) analysis of 15-year trends (from 2000 to 2015) of children’s interest and connection with nature revealed an increase in apathy toward wildlife.
-It is important that children have the time to explore green (Imai, Nakashizuka, & Kohsaka, 2018).
+It is important that children have the time to explore green outdoor environments (Imai, Nakashizuka, & Kohsaka, 2018).
 Practical solutions to engage children with nature are needed.
-In this paper we present an evaluation of the Green Spaces, Learning Places (GSLP) initiative which aims to help children build nature connection and confidence, and emphasises doing and discovering to support students as active learners to encourage curiosity and interest in green and nature (Imai, Nakashizuka, & Kohsaka, 2018).
+In this paper we present an evaluation of the Green Spaces, Learning Places (GSLP) initiative in London, England, which aims to help children build nature connection and confidence, and emphasises doing and discovering to support students as active learners to encourage curiosity and interest in green outdoor environments and nature as a whole (Imai, Nakashizuka, & Kohsaka, 2018).

-The Green Spaces, Learning Places (GSLP) environmental educational initiative was developed amidst these rising concerns of people’s increasing disconnect from our natural world (City of London, 2016).
-In the context of these programs, ‘green ’ refer to the green these programs took place in, including parks, heaths, forests, and gardens.
+The Green Spaces, Learning Places (GSLP) environmental educational initiative was developed amidst these rising concerns of people’s increasing disconnect from our natural world in London, England (City of London, 2016).
+In the context of these programs, ‘green outdoor environments’ refer to the green spaces these programs took place in, including parks, heaths, forests, and gardens.
+Although an urban area, over 40% of London, England, is covered by public green spaces.
+These green spaces include over 3,000 parks, heaths, forests, and gardens.
+Parks make up the majority of the green spaces in London and are typically manicured public areas with grassy areas, trees, and sometimes blue spaces i.e., ponds.
+Public gardens are very similar to parks in this context but are typically much smaller.
+Sometimes they are referred to as garden squares which are small plots of land that are communal gardens for local residents, typically comprising of some grass and trees.
+Heaths are less manicured and typically have rough grass and woody vegetation, there are not normally many trees or bushes like there are in parks.
+Forests are areas with a large number of trees and shrubbery, sometimes also referred to as woodland.

 To determine the effects of GSLP programs on participants, it is important to evaluate such programs using a range of qualitative and quantitative research methods.
 Combining both qualitative and quantitative methods provides a more holistic account of participants’ experiences than any one method would offer alone.
 Program evaluation is essential to assess whether a project has been successful in achieving its aims (West, 2014).